 The gnarly-haired woman was Annie, a German-Jew.
 As a young lady, she attended the school Eric’s great-grandparents built in Haslev, Denmark.
 The family still ran the school when the German Gestapo took it over as a field hospital amidst the chaos of World War II.
 During the dark of night, Eric’s family smuggled all the Jewish refugees, about fifteen including Annie, to the church.
 For a few weeks, Bodie became the lifeline for Annie and her fellow exiles.
 While the refugees hid away, Bodie started a community choir, and held voice lessons twice per day at the church.
 The rehearsals served as a shield, enabling Bodie to bring food and other supplies desperately needed by the hidden refugees.
 Eventually, the community successfully smuggled Annie and the others to Sweden, where they remained until WWII ended.

 Annie’s hug on that summer day in 1969 contained more love and joy than Eric could have imagined.
 Eric’s family, Annie, and her husband, August Lennard Winegutt, spent a memorable afternoon and evening together.
 August Lennard, whom Annie married after the war, was injured in the war while fighting for Germany, and now walked with a limp.
 However, on this day August made his way around the vineyards with Eric, showing him the winemaking process in his home and basement.
 Serendipitously, a few months later, Eric went to work for Annie and August at their vineyard and winery

 The work proved grueling.
 As the youngster of the crew, Eric often received the tough, dirty jobs.
-However, while working amidst the sweat, history, compassion, and grit, a seed had been planted.
-Forty-three years later, Fullerton Wines launched with 350 cases of distinctive and elegant Pinot Noir and Chardonnay, born out of the history of World War II and a destined encounter.
+However, while working amidst the sweat, history, compassion, and grit, a seed was planted.
+Forty-three years later, Fullerton Wines launched with 350 cases of elegant and distinctive Pinot Noir and Chardonnay, born out of the history of World War II and a destined encounter.